3 arrested after passerby attacked by neo-Nazis in Florida

-ORLANDO, Fla.
-(AP) — Three people have been arrested days after a Jewish passerby was attacked by a group of self-proclaimed neo-Nazis who yelled antisemitic slogans outside a central Florida shopping plaza over the weekend, authorities said Friday.
+ORLANDO, Fla. — Three people have been arrested days after a Jewish passerby was attacked by a group of self-proclaimed neo-Nazis who yelled antisemitic slogans outside a Central Florida shopping plaza over the weekend, authorities said Friday.

 Group leader Burt Colucci, 45, and Joshua Terrell, 46, are each charged with battery with a hate crime enhancement, while Jason Brown, 47, is charged with grand theft, according to the Orange County Sheriff’s Office.
 All three are members of the National Socialist Movement, one of the nation’s largest neo-Nazi groups, officials said.